10 Common Myths About Naturopathic MedicineKnow the difference between fact and fiction of naturopathic medicine.

 Myth #2: Naturopathic medicine is not scientific or evidenced-based.

 Another common myth about naturopathic medicine is that it is not scientific or evidenced-based.
 Regulated naturopathic doctors go through rigorous four-year science-based medical education at an accredited or candidate school of the Council on Naturopathic Medical Education (the only naturopathic programmatic accreditation agency recognized by the US Secretary of Education).
 A minimum of two years is spent studying the same biomedical sciences that prepare medical students to be doctors.
-ND students learn to appraise and weigh the research evidence base as a part of developing patient treatment plans.
+ND students learn to appraise and weigh the evidence base as a part of developing patient treatment plans.
 ND schools are also leaders in developing primary research in natural medicine.

 Myth #3: Naturopathic doctors are anti-drug/anti-pharmaceuticals.